 Brainmates co-founder Adrienne Tan is a former work client and friend of Hacking Happiness co-founder, Rebekah Lambert (that’s me!).
 Adrienne has a highly successful Vivid Ideas event last year and always has her finger on the pulse of the busy Australian product manager.

-I caught up with Adrienne to ask about work-life balance in the Australian product management landscape.
+I caught up with Adrienne from brainmates to ask about work-life balance in the Australian product management landscape.

 Check out the interview!
 It has some great pearls of wisdom for any kind of white collar professional, product manager or startup scene participant.